0MM-Network/0mm-containers/vault/references/hashiCorp-vault-for-dummies-transit-auto-unseal-across-2-nodes.md

 hostname = <Your_WSLhostname>
 ```

-## 5️⃣🛡️Transit encryption Setup in Vault 2
+## 5️⃣ ️Transit encryption Setup in Vault 2

 #### 1\. **Enable the Transit Secrets Engine** on Vault 2 (your trusted cluster):